 Often our cell phones overheat, which can cause it to slow down or even shut down.
 Shutting down and slowing down protect the device from further damage by reducing the heat generated by the processor.
 In this article we will share several reasons why your cell phone is heating up and some tricks to avoid it.

-could also cause your phone to overheat.
-Check if it's damaged and working correctly.
+N.B.: A defective charger could also cause your phone to overheat.
+Check if it's damaged or working correctly.

 While it's tempting to use apps such as video games or GPS while the phone is charging, this is a common mistake and further increases the temperature of your device.
 We recommend that you never use your mobile while charging it.